4 amazing road trips in Norway: fjords, mountains and everything in-between

 A few kilometres further north and you reach the mountain known as Mannen, or, ‘The Man’.
-The mountain became famous across Norway when it’s peak was in constant danger of collapsing, but no-one knows whether it will happen now or in a hundred years.
-It moved over six metres in 2018 alone, and the eleven inhabitants living beneath the mountain have been evacuated on a number of occasions before it finally came crashing down in September 2019.
+The mountain became famous across Norway when it’s peak was in constant danger of collapsing, but no-one knew when it would happen.
+It moved over six metres in 2018 alone, and the 11 inhabitants living beneath the mountain had been evacuated on a number of occasions before it finally came crashing down in September 2019.

 From there, turn off onto the RV63 towards Trollstigen, the country’s most visited tourist road and one of the most spectacular places to visit in Norway.
 You won’t get far here in winter, but from mid-May to October you might like to have a go at the 11 hairpin bends on the way up to the top.